Stellerite

 Stellerite is a rare mineral discovered by and named after Georg Wilhelm Steller, a German explorer and zoologist.
 The mineral has a general formula of Ca[Al2Si7O18]·7H2O.
 Like most rare minerals, there are few commercial uses for stellerite.
 Mineral collectors are lucky to find it in good enough crystal form.
 Zeolites, including stellerite, have been studied using a dehydration process to gauge the potential use of their phases as molecular sieves, sorbents, and catalysts.
+Its occurrences are in cavities of andesite as sheaf-like clusters of small crystals.

 Crystal habit

 Stellerite is part of the orthorhombic crystal system which means it has three axes of unequal length that intersect at 90° angles.
 Its crystal class is rhombic-dipyramidal which means it has three perpendicular two-fold rotational axes with perpendicular mirror planes.
 Stilbite, another zeolite, is very similar to stellerite in both chemical composition and physical appearance.
 Stellerite is more commonly found in rounded radiating clusters or as single crystals and appears more transparent than stilbite does.